faizwhb/faizwhb/content/project/deep_metric_learning/index.md

 1. Batch Feature Erasing - Dai, Zuozhuo, et al. "Batch DropBlock network for person re-identification and beyond."
 Proceedings of the IEEE International Conference on Computer Vision.
 2019.
 2. HORDE - Jacob, Pierre, et al. "Metric learning with horde: High-order regularizer for deep embeddings."
 Proceedings of the IEEE International Conference on Computer Vision.
 2019.
 3. Combination of Global Descriptors - Jun, HeeJae, et al. "Combination of multiple global descriptors for image retrieval." arXiv preprint arXiv:1903.10663 (2019).
+4. Dividing and Conquer - Sanakoyeu, Artsiom, et al. "Divide and conquer the embedding space for metric learning."
+Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
+2019

 #### Basic Loss Functions for Metric Learning
 1. Batch Triplet Loss - Hermans, Alexander, Lucas Beyer, and Bastian Leibe.
 "In defense of the triplet loss for person re-identification." arXiv preprint arXiv:1703.07737 (2017).